Okanjo/okanjo-app-server-session/README.md

 > Note: Use okanjo-app-server-session@^1.x for Hapi 16 and below.

+## `SessionPlugin.SessionCookiePlugin`

+The complete Hapi-compatible plugin.
+Can be used if you don't wish OkanjoServer at all.

+## `SessionPlugin.register(server, [sessionConfig, [cache, [callback]]])`

+The plugin exports a function which installs the plugin.

+* `server` – The OkanjoServer instance to bind to
+* `sessionConfig` – The configuration for this plugin.
+Extension of [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) scheme config.
+    - `cookie` - the cookie name.
+Defaults to `'sid'`.
+    - `ttl` - sets the cookie expires time in milliseconds.
+Defaults to single browser session (ends when browser closes).
+Required when `keepAlive` is `true`.
+    - `domain` - sets the cookie Domain value.
+Defaults to none.
+    - `path` - sets the cookie path value.
+Defaults to `/`.
+    - `clearInvalid` - if `true`, any authentication cookie that fails validation will be marked as expired in the response and cleared.
+Defaults to `false`.
+    - `keepAlive` - if `true`, automatically sets the session cookie after validation to extend the current session for a new `ttl` duration.
+Defaults to `false`.
+    - `isSameSite` - if `false` omitted.
+Other options `Strict` or `Lax`.
+Defaults to `Strict`.
+    - `isSecure` - if `false`, the cookie is allowed to be transmitted over insecure connections which exposes it to attacks.
+Defaults to `true`.
+    - `isHttpOnly` - if `false`, the cookie will not include the 'HttpOnly' flag.
+Defaults to `true`.
+    - `redirectTo` - optional login URI or function `function(request)` that returns a URI to redirect unauthenticated requests to.
+Note that it will only trigger when the authentication mode is `'required'`.
+To enable or disable redirections for a specific route, set the route `plugins` config (`{ options: { plugins: { 'hapi-auth-cookie': { redirectTo: false } } } }`).
+      Defaults to no redirection.
+    - `appendNext` - if `redirectTo` is `true`, can be a boolean, string, or object.
+Defaults to `false`.
+        - if set to `true`, a string, or an object, appends the current request path to the query component of the `redirectTo` URI
+        - set to a string value or set the `name` property in an object to define the parameter name. defaults to `'next'`
+        - set the `raw` property of the object to `true` to determine the current request path based on the raw node.js request object received from the HTTP server callback instead of the processed hapi request object
+    - `async validateFunc` - an optional session validation function used to validate the credentials on each request.
+Used to verify that the internal session state is still valid
+      (e.g. user account still exists).
+The function has the signature `function(request, sessionState)`
+      where:
+        - `request` - is the Hapi request object of the request which is being authenticated.
+        - `sessionState` - is the session object cached on the server.

+      Must return an object that contains:
+        - `valid` - `true` if the content of the session is valid, otherwise `false`.
+        - `error` – Optional error response to return.
+Defaults to `Boom.unauthorized()`
+    - `requestDecoratorName` - *USE WITH CAUTION* an optional name to use with decorating the `request` object.
+Defaults to `'session'`.
+Using multiple decorator names for separate authentication strategies could allow a developer to call the methods for the wrong strategy.
+Potentially resulting in unintended authorized access.
+    - `cache` – The HAPI cache instance to use for storing session data.
+Defaults to in-memory cache with configuration: `{ segment: 'sessions', expiresIn: TWO_WEEKS }`
+    - `report` – Optional error reporting handler with signature `(message, error, data)`.
+Called if cache operations fail.
+* `cache` – Optional HAPI cache policy to use for storing session data.
+Defaults to in-memory cache with configuration: `{ segment: 'sessions', expiresIn: TWO_WEEKS }`
+* `callback(err)` – Optional function that is fired when setup is completed.
+If `err` is present, something went wrong.

+## `request.session`
+This plugin adds a `session` object to each HAPI request, so it is available in other plugins or route handlers.

+* `request.session.sid` – The string ID of the session or `null` if not defined
+* `request.session.data` – The data stored in the session or `{}` if not loaded
+* `request.session.loaded` – Whether the session was loaded yet or not, depending on where in the HAPI lifecycle you are
+* `async request.session.start(sessionState, [callback])` – Starts a new session using the given data.
+Returns a promise or accepts a callback.
+  * `sessionState` – The data to store in the session
+  * `callback(err)` – Optional, function to fire when session has been started
+* `async request.session.destroy([callback])` – Terminates the active session.
+Returns a promise or accepts a callback.
+  * `callback(err)` – Optional, function to fire when session has been started

 ## Example Usage

 Here's an example app that demonstrates using several features of the module.